-We are in a position to apply the Kloosterman summation~formula (Theorem~\ref{Kuznetsov-formula}) to our sums of Kloosterman sums with the careful analysis of integrals involving Bessel~functions.
-Following Motohashi's book~\cite{Motohashi1997-2}, we first observe how the case of the plus sign contributes.
-In order to reduce~the integral transform $\mathscr{L}^{+}$ in the light of the definition~\eqref{+}, we consider
+We are in a position to apply Theorem~\ref{Kuznetsov-formula}~to~the sums of Kloosterman sums via a sophisticated analysis of integrals involving Bessel functions.
+Following Motohashi~\cite{Motohashi1997-2} verbatim, we first deal with the contribution of the plus sign.
+To reduce the integral transform $\mathscr{L}^{+}$ in light of the definition~\eqref{+}, we consider